 The time after the loss of a loved one is often very difficult for people.
 There may be many mixed emotions, and you may not even know how to feel.
-In addition to dealing with the emotional consequences of the loss of a loved one, people may feel distressed or traumatised by their recent experiences in hospital.
+In addition to dealing with the emotional consequences of the loss of a loved one, people may feel traumatised or distressed by their recent experiences in hospital.